SargamDesign/sargam-design-methodology/README.md

 ## Level 2: Compositions
-This level demonstrate how above principles have been applied in components, screens or user stories, and document how other teams have extended patterns for specific use cases.
-Aim to keep the compositions elastic, which can adapt to current and future needs of your organization.
+This level demonstrate how above principles have been applied in components, screens or patterns, and document extended patterns for specific use cases.
+Sargam aims to keep the compositions elastic, which can adapt to current and future product needs.

+Compositions will be further categorized into 3 main categories:

 1. Components (Raga in ICM)
 2. Features/User Stories (Ghazals)
 3. Apps (Gharana)

 ## Level 3: Inventory
-Inventory will be recording foundations like design tokens, token translation process, design process, insight framework, how we work, how we name files, how we organize them, design tools, developers hand-off guides etc.
+In inventory will be used to record foundations like design tokens, token translation workflow, insight framework, how we work, how we name files, how we organize them, design tools, developers hand-off guides etc.

-A standardized formats to keep all stakeholders aligned and accelerate design workflows.
-Templates to empower team to work in parallel and ship high-quality work quickly.
-Define the inventory items as per your organization need or want.
+A collection of standardized formats to keep all stakeholders aligned and accelerate design workflows across teams.
+Templates to empower team to work in parallel and ship high-quality work with speed.

-Below are some of the key areas we'll be covering in Sargam UI inventory:
+Below are some of the key areas Sargam inventory will be covering:

 1. Design Tokens + Translation
 2. Insight Framework, How We Work, Get Started Templates